tim-kos/transloadit-jquery-sdk-2.0/README.md

 ## Contributing

-This is work heavily in progress.
-For the time being we are thankful for any feature ideas you have.
+This is work in progress and we are happy for any help and ideas we can get. :)

 ## Dependencies